 Yes!
 You’ll get an email two days before the race begins.
 Keep your eye out for a subject line “Just two days until the start of ‘race-name-here’!!

-Put an @ in front of your team name, for example @teamblue or @therascals, in a message in the message board, and only team members will see the message.
-Team members will get an email notification of this message.
-If they reply to your post, even without the team name, their messages will stay private.
-Nobody will get an email to replies that don't contain @yourteamname.
+When you pick the "team" option in your race's message board, only team members will see the message.
+They'll also get an email notification with your message.
+If they reply to your comment, even without the team name, their messages will stay private.

 - Our virtual races include significantly more features, vs our competitors, that boost morale, competition, camaraderie and fundraising.